abouscarel/argmin404.github.io/_posts/2016-04-28-Launch an EC2 from jupyter.md

 ---
 layout : post
-title : How to create and setup an EC2 instance with Jupyter subtitle : The easiest way to launch an amazon EC2 and to run your python code
+title : How to create and setup an EC2 instance directly from your Jupyter notebook subtitle : The easiest way to launch an amazon EC2 and to run your python code
 ---